 Categories for awards:

 - Governance or ensuring an enabling environment for effective action

 - Food supply and distribution

 Criteria for selection

-All submissions will be evaluated according to five criteria, that are:
+All submissions will be evaluated according to four criteria, that are:

 In order to submit a food policy or practice to be considered for the Milan Pact Awards, cities must:

 - have signed the Milan Urban Food Policy Pact

 - select one to three food policies and/or practices from their city and/or territory